Why Did It Take Me So Long to Write About Tybee Island?

 What they absolutely have to do on Tybee is stop making movies there.
 Every holiday the island is swarmed by tourists.
 Every three-day weekend is worse than the last.
 Now, I'm sure these are all perfectly lovely people who have every right to spend their holidays anywhere in American that they choose.
 But this is not Panama City or Orlando.
 No building may be built higher than three stories.
 Hotels are limited to the main strip near the pier.
 Most of the housing is individual homes or condos.
 There is a city ordinance against music after 11 p.m. and groups of more than fifty congregating even in a private domain.

 But where movies are made, movie stars follow.
 It is well known that the island is the home, rather one of the homes of Sandra Bullock.
 She fell in love with the low country making a movie with Ben Affleck a decade or so ago.
 What is not so well known is that she is hardly ever here, but her pine trees are growing unabated to a height that is taking all her neighbor's views of the north beach.
 And most of those folks live here full-time.
-Maybe she'll read this hub and do something for her island community, like top out her trees.
+Maybe she'll read this article and do something for her island community, like top out her trees.
 The neighbors have all benefited from her ability to buy, not just a beach house, but the three lots surrounding it.
 That luxury is helping to preserve some of the view where anyone else would have built three other three-story houses on those lots by now.
 So there are pluses and minuses to having a movie star in the neighborhood.
-Tybee is known for its tolerance, and there are really no hard feelings.
+Tybee is known for its tolerance, and there are really no hard feelings - just lost views..

 Tybee is also becoming a location of choice for weddings.
-We had my first son's wedding there two years ago and had the time of our lives.
+We had my first son's wedding there a few years ago and had the time of our lives.
 All you need is a permit from Tybee City Hall that guarantees you a slice of the beach reserved for your ceremony.
 There's a catch though.
 They won't give you a permit without confirmation the bride and groom have undergone premarital counselling.
 You've got to love a town that feels that strongly about insuring young couples get off to a good start..

 My one warning, no, my two warnings are these.
 First, pay to park.
 Everywhere.
 Anywhere.
 I've spent my inheritance on parking fines on Tybee Island.
 You can park virtually nowhere for free.
 My parents purchase a resident's yearly parking pass for one hundred dollars, and we try to use their vehicle whenever possible when we venture from their house because, on our own, we can't seem to keep from finding yet another way to snag a parking ticket.
 Beware.